videojs/videojs-contrib-hls/README.md

 Type: `function`

 A function that returns the media playlist object to use to download the next segment.
-It is invoked by the plugin immediately before a new segment is downloaded.
+It is invoked by the tech immediately before a new segment is downloaded.
 You can override this function to provide your adaptive streaming logic.
 You must, however, be sure to return a valid media playlist object that is present in `player.hls.master`.